No, they are entirely different. Please click on the link to read how the SIS machines work for infection treatments, or read the information below.

 “Colloidal silver” (ionic silver solution), though certainly of use for surface infections, has major limitations for the treatment of internal infections.
-The human body is often imagined as something like an homogeneous bathtub of water: If you drop a substance into it, it will spread out and automatically go everywhere.
+The human body is often imagined as something like a bathtub of water: if you drop a substance into it, it will spread out and automatically go everywhere.
 In anatomical and physiological reality, the body is extremely compartmentalized and barriered, at every order of anatomical scale–down to the sub-cellular level.
 Silver ions do not automatically travel inside the body to where it is wished that they go.

 To read how the SIS machines work for infection treatments click on the link below.